 - Wales Council for Voluntary Action.
 The Volunteering Wales site is mainly for prospective volunteers.

-- Volunteering Matters, which was CSV until April 2015, has various volunteering programmes, for example Employee Volunteering services.
+- Volunteering Matters (known as CSV until April 2015) has various volunteering programmes, for example Employee Volunteering services.
 237 Pentonville Road, London, N1 9NJ.

 - vinspired youth volunteering agency for England set up with government support in 2006.

 - A Volunteer Training Pack, developed by Renaissance London, is hosted by the Museum of London website.

 - Volunteering In the Arts Toolkit with English (2012) and Scottish (2015) versions.

 See our Volunteering Opportunities page for online listing services/apps, other volunteering agencies, pro bono brokers etc.